65 Gliders & Sailplanes

 For additional resources on gliders and sailplanes, follow up on some of these online resources:

-• International Scientific and Technical Soaring Organisation.
-Find it here: The objectives of the OSTIV are to encourage and co-ordinate internationally the science and technology of soaring.
+• International Scientific and Technical Soaring Organization.
+Find it here.
+The objectives of the OSTIV are to encourage and coordinate the science and technology of soaring internationally.

 • Technical Soaring – An International Journal.
 Access it here.
 Papers from the archive are freely available for download.

-• Gliderpilot Network: Gliderpilot Network is an online community and resource hub for glider pilots.
-It offers a forum for discussions, flight logbook capabilities, a glider pilot directory, and various resources related to gliding.
+• Gliderpilot Network.
+Gliderpilot Network is an online community and resource hub for glider pilots.
+It offers a forum for discussion, flight logbook capabilities, a glider pilot directory, and various gliding-related resources.
 Website.

 License